myclabs/php-enum/README.md

 Static methods:

+- `from()` Creates an Enum instance, checking that the value exist in the enum
 - `toArray()` method Returns all possible values as an array (constant name in key, constant value in value)
 - `keys()` Returns the names (keys) of all constants in the Enum class
 - `values()` Returns instances of the Enum class of all Enum constants (constant name in key, Enum instance in value)